Why Gay Pride Is Not About Being Gay

 With the disownment came sadness and anger.

 When my parents stopped talking to me, I was graduating college.
 My friends were going separate ways.
 Gary left me.
-I missed my mum and dad very much.
-Especially my mum.
+I missed my mom and dad very much.
+Especially my mom.
 That period in my life will always remain the single hardest time I’ve ever lived through.
-It was the first time in life I realised love is not forever, nor is it unconditional.
+It was the first time in life I realized love is not forever, nor is it unconditional.
 And I had losses in every realm — partner, family, friends.

 Advertisement

 Venya and I packed ourselves into a U-Haul and headed to Brooklyn to start my new job buying advertising for Nestle.
-I cashed out a 401k I had from a college job, called in every favour known to man, and channelled my horrid depression into drive — drive to pursue a dream I had always been too afraid to conquer.
+I cashed out a 401k I had from a college job, called in every favor known to man, and channeled my horrid depression into drive — drive to pursue a dream I had always been too afraid to conquer.

 In New York City, you are not gay; you are just a person.